 A groundbreaking treatment for reducing the symptoms of sinusitis

 For many patients with sinusitis, antibiotics and steroids have failed to get to the root problem, and they are seeking a more effective way to regain quality of life.
-Balloon Sinuplasty (BSP) is a minimally invasive and innovative technique for opening up the drainage pathways in the nose, helping to reduce painful facial pressure and debilitating sinus headaches.
+Dr. Zadeh provides Balloon Sinuplasty in Los Angeles, a minimally invasive and innovative technique for opening up the drainage pathways in the nose, helping to reduce painful facial pressure and debilitating sinus headaches.
 With BSP, no bone or tissue is removed, and treatment can be performed in-office with a local anesthetic.

 What is Balloon Sinuplasty?

 Balloon sinuplasty is a recent breakthrough in endoscopic sinus surgery.
 It is a safe, effective, and less invasive surgical technique to treat chronic sinusitis and sinus pain symptoms, with fast recovery time for patients.
-Our goal is to deliver great results with balloon sinuplasty in Los Angeles, reducing the number and severity of sinus infections and improve the symptoms of sinusitis overall, including:
+Our goal is to deliver great results with balloon sinuplasty in Los Angeles, reducing the number and severity of sinus infections and improve the symptoms of sinusitis overall.

 - Pain and tenderness of the sinuses